If you fail to plan, you plan to fail.

 Breakfast(s) of Champions

-If your breakfasts were a little too filling, you can take a break by picking up some of the other freebies that aren't food but are really useful.
+IHOP opens at 0700 to offer vets its Red, White & Blueberry pancakes, which are delicious but very filling.
+If you make the mistake of filling up on carbs, you can take a break by picking up some of the other freebies that aren't food but are really useful.
 At Great Clips, you can stop in for a free haircut or you can just stop by and pick up a card for a free haircut, valid for any day in November.
-Just Tires is offering free car care checks, and Delta Sonic is offering a $25 discount on oil change services.
+Just Tires is offering free car-care checks, and Delta Sonic is offering a $25 discount on oil change services.

 Before you head out to lunch, stop by places where you can grab a good deal to go and save it for later.
-Hy-Vee is offering a free curbside pickup breakfast.
-Little Caesars' Hot-n-Ready Pizza is free for veterans, as is a Chili 3-Way and beverage at Gold Star Chili (which can be picked up in the drive-thru), the six-inch turkey sub and drink at Sheetz, a free single Classic Smash at Smashburger and a free chili dog and small fries at Wienerschnitzel.
+A Chili 5-Way at Gold Star Chili can be picked up in the drive-thru.
+You can quickly grab a half turkey sub and a regular size fountain drink at Sheetz (along with a car wash), a free burger at Smashburger and a free chili dog and small fries at Wienerschnitzel.

 Thank You for Your (Dinner) Service

 Now that you've gotten most of the hectic chain restaurants out of the way, you have a few options for dinner.
-If you aren't looking to drive all over your local area but still want to eat for free, don't worry: The buffets are open.
-All of them.
-Shoney's, Golden Corral and Cici's Pizza are all giving away free meals.
 Sadly, Veterans Day favorites Hometown Buffet, Old Country Buffet and Ryan's did not survive the pandemic.
+You can still get a good pizza buffet for free on Veterans Day at Cicis Pizza, though.

 Want to Learn More About Military Life?